michaelyatco/choredoor/ChoreDoor5.md

 	   }
      ```

   Huzzah!
 You've made a game that can't be played once you've hit the losing **game over** condition.
-But games aren't much fun if they just point out when we lose; they're much more fun when they point out that we've won!
-JavaScript has helped us establish the losing conditions.
-Soon, JavaScript will help us establish winning conditions, as well.
+JavaScript has helped you establish the losing conditions.
+But games aren't much fun if they just point out when you lose; they're much more exciting when they point out that you've won, as well!
+Next, you'll be using JavaScript to give your game winning conditons.

 ```
 Solution Code - HTML